 - Recommended for: beginner to expert

-- Best time to surf: June to November brings the biggest ground swells, with the most favorable wind conditions.
+- Best time to surf: June to November brings the biggest ground swells, with the most favourable wind conditions.
 But you can find a wave year-round in southern Lombok

 - Average wave height: 3-5 ft (1-1.5 m) on a good day with the right winds.
 Big swells bring in much bigger waves.